suflhurei/suflhurei.github.io/src/lib/blog/ruleoflaw.md

 ---
-title: Law and Divinity - Rebranding the Holy and the Eastern Menace
+title: Divine Slaughter and the Eastern Barbarian- A Treatise
 author: Zen Ghurkan
 date: 2024-04-27
 description: The west claims to have ascended past the days of scholasticism and the backwardness of the Church - they have slaughtered divinity.
 But have they?
 Objective Morality persists, the Western church is rebranded, the neo-kings reign supreme and the Eastern Barbarian frightens us all.
 God has been replaced.